 Media & Cultural Studies Toast & Jam Series

-Throughout the school year, the Media and Cultural Studies Department presents films, lectures, and discussions in a series we call Toast & Jam.
-Past Toast & Jam presentations include:
+Media and Cultural Studies Department presents films, lectures, and discussions in a series we call Toast & Jam.
+Toast & Jam is always served!

 - Mac Alum, Sara Kiener, co-owner of Film Presence, Brooklyn, NY-based marketing and outreach for independent films, gave a presentation with film clips to MCST students.